 For all have sinned and fall short of the glory of God, Romans 3:23

-Nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.
-1 Corinthians 6:10
+Or do you not know that the unrighteous will not inherit the kingdom of God?
+Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality, nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.
+1 Corinthians 6:9-10

-Cry out to the Lord God Almighty and ask Him to forgive you and to save you from an eternity in His prison for sinners called Hell.
+Cry out to the Lord God Almighty and ask Him to forgive you and to save you from an eternity in His prison for sinners He calls Hell.
+It is a real place of punishment and torment.
+I do not want you to have to suffer for your own sins.

 And just as it is appointed for man to die once, and after that comes judgment, Hebrews 9:27